CameronPeace/refersion-conversion-triggers/README.md

 3. run `composer install`
 4. run `php artisan serve`
 5. create a public url using ngrok.io or your service of choice
-6. update shopify notification settings to include a ProductCreate webhook to the following path: https://{public_url}/api/shopify/webhook/product/create
+6. update shopify notification settings to include a ProductsCreate webhook to the following path: https://{public_url}/api/shopify/webhook/products/create
-7. run `php artisan queue:work conversion-triggers --tries=1`
+7. run `php artisan queue:listen conversion-triggers --tries=1`
 8. You should be able to start testing by creating products in shopify